On the complexity of solving linear congruences and computing nullspaces modulo a constant: Further Remarks

 \subsection{Acknowledgements}

-This work was supported by the EC project QCS.
-I would like to thank Bjarki Holm for feedback in the early stages of work on this problem, and for indicating helpful references in the literature on the variable modulus problem \LCON.
+I would like to thank Bjarki Holm for feedback in the early stages of work on this problem, and for indicating helpful references in the literature on the variable modulus problem \LCON; and for the helpful remarks of various anonymous reviewers.